 Kidd has been through it all in the basketball world.
-The half Irish/half African-American Oakland native rose through high school and college to become one of the best point guards and triple-double threats in NBA history.
+The half African-American/Irish-American professional basketball coach from Oakland native rose through high school and college to become one of the best point guards and triple-double threats in NBA history.

 Early Life & High School

 Jason Frederick Kidd was born to Steve and Anne Kidd in San Francisco, California on March 23, 1973.
 He attended St. Joseph Notre Dame High School in nearby Alameda where he excelled as one of the top players in the country.

 -- Mr. Basketball USA (1992)

 -- Naismith Prep Player of the Year (1992)

 -- McDonald's All-American (1992)